GDQuest/website/content/docs/guidelines/best-practices/checklist/index.md

 - [ ] I crafted the flow of my tutorial
     - [ ] I avoided frequent back-and-forth between files
     - [ ] I did not use a robotic structure
-    - [ ] I adding game mechanics and features one after the other
+    - [ ] I added game mechanics and features one after the other
     - [ ] I made sure the reader can run their game or edited scene at the end of each section without errors

 ### 4.2 Writing a footer